jaysoo/jaysoo.ca/_posts/2015-11-21-avoid-unnecessary-indirection.markdown

 Some editors will help you inline your functions, variables, etc., with a quick command.
 Once inlined, it is much easier to see the bigger picture.

-You can then decide whether you want to refactor further by creating the right abstractions.
+You can then decide whether you want to refactor further by creating better abstractions.

 ## Conclusion